We’re raising child care and out-of-school time quality by investing in our teachers and providers.

 Community Advisory Council

 In October 2025, the Travis County Commissioners Court approved the inaugural Community Advisory Council for Raising Travis County, composed of 28 representatives with diverse skill sets that offer expertise and/or interest in child care and out-of-school time.
-These individuals include parents, child care and out-of-school time providers, community leaders, and other stakeholders who bring valuable lived experience and deep knowledge of these issue areas.
+These individuals include parents, child care and out-of-school time providers, community partners, and other stakeholders who bring valuable lived experience and deep knowledge of these issue areas.
 The council will work closely with county staff to advise on design and program implementation and support continuous community engagement.

 | Category | Name | Affiliation |